deleeuwblue/deleeuwblog/_posts/2023-1-6-Deploying-IBM-Watson-NLP-to-KServe-Modelmesh-Kubernetes.md

 watson-nlp-runtime              watson-nlp    watson-nlp-runtime   7s
 ```

-## Upload a pretrained Watson NLP model to Cloud Object Storage
+## Upload a pre-trained Watson NLP model to Cloud Object Storage

 The next step is to upload a model to object storage.
 Watson NLP provides pre-trained models as containers, which are usually run as init containers to copy their data to a volume shared with the watson-nlp-runtime, see [Deployments to Kubernetes using yaml files or helm charts]({% post_url 2023-1-5-Deploying-IBM-Watson-NLP-to-Kubernetes %}).
 When using Modelmesh, the goal is to copy the model data to COS.
 To achieve this, we can run the model container as a k8s Job, where the model container is configured to write to COS instead of a local volume mount.